of services related to the memoQ technology, provided by memoQ Ltd.

 12. Definition of Service: The Service agreed herein consists of the following components:

-12.1. memoQ cloud server is a Software as a Service (hereinafter referred to as ‘memoQ cloud server’) solution offered by Provider; one running instance of the memoQ server software, owned and operated by Provider, for the benefit and the exclusive use of Customer.
+12.1. memoQ cloud server is a Software as a Service solution offerred by Provider (hereinafter referred to as ‘memoQ cloud server’); one running instance of the memoQ server software, owned and operated by Provider, for the benefit and the exclusive use of Customer.

 12.2.
 Network access to the memoQ cloud server: Provider shall allow Customer to access this memoQ server instance from the memoQ desktop program (hereinafter: ‘Desktop Software’), from a Resources API connection, from an optional WS API connection, or from a web browser.
 The parameters and limitations of the connection are described in Paragraph 14.2.